Idaho Batholith: Petrology

 The Atlanta lobe is petrologically homogeneous overall.
 The magma from the Atlanta peraluminous suite (which makes up the majority of the Atlanta Lobe) is made almost entirely of preexisting continental material and contains biotite-containing granodiorite and two-mica granite.
 However, the early metaluminous suite (which makes up the southern edge of the Atlanta lobe) is petrologically different from the early metaluminous suite and contains tonalite, granodiorite and quartz diorite.
 The early metaluminous suite is also distinguished from the Atlanta peraluminous suite by the presence of hornblende and 10 cm long potassium feldspar megachrysts.
 Like the early metaluminous suite, the border zone suite (which makes up the western edge of the Atlanta Lobe) is made of tonalite, granodiorite and quartz diorite.

 Bitterroot lobe

 Age

 The Bitterroot lobe was formed in the Late Cretaceous and Paleocene, 75 to 53 million years ago.
 The Late metaluminous suite (75-69 Ma) makes up a small portion of the Bitterroot lobe that borders the greater Bitterroot lobe.
 The Bitterroot lobe is mostly made from the Bitterroot peraluminous suite (66-53 Ma) consisting of the central portion of the Bitterroot lobe.

 Structures

 The Bitterroot lobe shows regional strain with foliation that strikes to the northwest and dips to the northeast, which is parallel with other natural features in the area such as the Lewis and Clark line.
-The Lewis and Clark line is a area of weakened crust where major faulting has occurred with steep or vertical dipping and striking to the northwest.
+The Lewis and Clark line is an area of weakened crust where major faulting has occurred with steep or vertical dipping and striking to the northwest.
 This deformation is attributed to the western Idaho shear zone.